A Travel Price Comparison for United States of America Wilmington vs. Myrtle Beach for Vacations, Tours, and Honeymoons

 Should I visit Wilmington or Myrtle Beach in the Winter?

 Both Myrtle Beach and Wilmington during the winter are popular places to visit.
-Furthermore, many travelers come to Myrtle Beach for the shopping scene.
+The museums, the shopping scene, and the cuisine are the main draw to Wilmington this time of year.
+Furthermore, many travelers come to Myrtle Beach for the shopping scene and the cuisine.

 In the winter, Wilmington is around the same temperature as Myrtle Beach.
-Typically, the winter temperatures in Wilmington in January are around 45°F (7°C), and Myrtle Beach is about 45°F (7°C).
+Typically, the winter temperatures in Wilmington in January average around 45°F (7°C), and Myrtle Beach averages at about 45°F (7°C).

 In the winter, Wilmington often gets around the same amount of sunshine as Myrtle Beach.
 Wilmington gets 180 hours of sunny skies this time of year, while Myrtle Beach receives 180 hours of full sun.